University of Gloucestershire2015 League Table Ranking 91

 - The 2010 Quality Assurance Agency audit of the university recorded a judgement of full confidence in the institution’s management of academic standards and of the quality of learning opportunities available to students.

-- A wide range of awards carry recognition by external bodies such as the British Psychological Society, the Law Society and the Chartered Institute of Personnel and Development.
+- A wide range of awards carry recognition by external professional bodies such as the British Psychological Society, the Law Society and the Chartered Institute of Personnel and Development.

 - A recognised Centre of Excellence in Rural Research is located in the university's Countryside and Community Research Institute.